wirednkod/papi-intro-tutorial/steps/0/README.md

 This tutorial is meant for developers who want to install Polkadot-API (or aka PAPI) in a project, add correctly some chains in the project and interact with them with various ways (web socket, smoldot etc.).

-In order to address this, we will setup a simple TS project with the minimum needed configuration, run the basic steps needed to "integrate"/"add" (use whatever word fits you best here), the chains we need to connect to in our project and then create some sample calls.
+In order to address this, we will setup a simple TypeScript project with the minimum needed configuration, run the basic steps needed to "integrate"/"add" (use whatever word fits you best here), the chains we need to connect to in our project and then create some sample calls.

 ### What this tutorial is **not** about